Uniswap/org-v1/src/pages/blog/03-better-wallet-support/index.md

 WalletConnect allows mobile wallets to connect to your desktop browser through a QR code and sign transactions.
 It even works on browsers such as Safari!

-Adding WalletConnect support allows wallets such as [Rainbow Wallet](https://rainbow.me/), [Gnosis Safe](https://safe.gnosis.io/) and [Argent Wallet](https://www.argent.xyz/) (coming soon) to connect to Uniswap for the first time.
+Adding WalletConnect support allows wallets such as [Rainbow Wallet](https://rainbow.me/), [Gnosis Safe](https://safe.gnosis.io/) and [Argent Wallet](https://www.argent.xyz/) (coming soon) to connect to the Uniswap interface for the first time.
 MetaMask mobile and Trust Wallet can also be used with wallet connect.

 ![Scan a QR code to connect your mobile wallet to app.uniswap.org](https://cdn-images-1.medium.com/max/1920/1*8A9MDGkWmQnPi8g0LtVndA.gif)